 Police respond to a shooting on North 11th Street in Baton Rouge

-BATON ROUGE-- Baton Rouge police responded to a suspected shooting on North 11th Street near the Elysian Apartments, this happened around 10:30 Monday night.
+BATON ROUGE - Baton Rouge police responded to a suspected shooting on North 11th Street near the Elysian Apartments, this happened around 10:30 Monday night.

 WBRZ has reached out to law enforcement for more information about what lead to the shooting and whether anyone was arrested.